Post-Pregnancy Acne – Causes, Treatment, and Prevention

-During pregnancy the body of the mother changes completely.
-A host of hormones are released into her blood.
+During pregnancy, the body of the mother changes completely as a host of hormones is released into the blood.
 Postpartum acne is a real problem that some mothers face.
 Although acne affects women during pregnancy, it disappears after the baby is born.
 The hormone levels get back to normal, so the pimples usually go away after delivery.
 However, postpartum acne occurs when the acne does not disappear even after childbirth, and pimples continue to develop.

 In this article, we will take a look at what postpartum acne is and how it can be treated effectively.

 Is Acne After Pregnancy Normal?

-Although acne is supposed to reduce after the woman has given birth, it is still normal to have a lot of pimples after pregnancy.
+Although acne is supposed to reduce after the woman has given birth, it is normal to have a lot of pimples after pregnancy.
 This is due to the hormonal changes that have occurred in the body during pregnancy, and the ups and downs that are associated with it.
 The texture and condition of the skin also change, so acne is quite common in new mothers.

 The pimples might simply clear up after delivery, or they might stay- it all depends on how your body functions.
-The important thing to note is that no two mothers are similar, so you cannot compare your condition to that of your sister or mother and worry about what is going differently for you.
+The important thing to remember is that no two mothers are similar, so you cannot compare your condition to that of your sister or mother and worry about what is going differently for you.

 Causes of Acne After Delivery

 There are a few reasons as to why mothers are still affected by acne after they give birth:

 1. Changes in Hormone Levels

-This is the main reason why pimples grow in the face of pregnant women.
+This is the main reason why pimples grow on the pregnant woman’s face.
 The period of pregnancy is full of rampant hormonal changes, so it is common for acne to affect mothers.
 These hormones may reduce in levels after the woman has given birth, or they may not go down for a few weeks- this results in acne.
-Also, breastfeeding can release a few types of hormones that can also contribute to acne in mothers.
+Also, breastfeeding can release a barrage of hormones that can also contribute to acne in mothers.